-Coach Brisbin will begin his fourth season at the helm of the Schreiner Baseball program this fall.
+Coach Brisbin will begin his sixth season at the helm of the Schreiner Baseball program this fall.
 Before Schreiner, Brisbin has had eight years of head coaching experience at two colleges during his career.
 The most recent was a successful six year stint at NCAA Division II Davis and Elkins College of the West Virginia Conference (WVIAC).

 "We are very pleased that Coach Brisbin has agreed to become our new baseball coach.
 Out of more than 100 applicants, we believe he is best person to lead Schreiner Baseball.
 Everyone I spoke with about Ryan, including people whom I have tremendous respect for in baseball, have had glowing recommendations about him both as a head coach and as a man.
 In Ryan, we get the total package.
 He has had success coaching pitchers, hitters and defense.
 He's been a successful college head coach.
 He is passionate about baseball and knows that recruiting is a key to our future success.
 During this search process, I received notes from several of his former players who couldn't say enough about his contributions in maximizing their baseball talents but also about what he meant to them as a coach and mentor.
 We are very excited about what he will do with our baseball program in the future," offers Schreiner Director of Athletics Ron Macosko.